menu icon

 Starting few rows for crochet f bomb.

-Round 1: Using black yarn, make a MR and make sc x6 in the circle.
+Round 1: Using black yarn, make a mr and make sc x6 in the circle.
 If you find it difficult making a magic ring you can chain 2 and then crochet sc x6 in the second chain from the hook.
 (6)

 Round 2: Inc in every sc.
 (12)

-Round 3: Inc, sc, inc, sc and repeat until end of round (18)
+Round 3: Inc, sc.
+Then repeat until end of round (18)

-Round 4: Inc, sc x2, inc, sc x2 and repeat until end of round (24)
+Round 4: Inc, sc x2.
+Then repeat until end of round (24)

-Round 5: Inc, sc x3, inc, sc x3 and repeat until end of round (30)
+Round 5: Inc, sc x3.
+Then and repeat until end of round (30)

-Round 6: Inc, sc x4, inc, sc x4 and repeat until end of round (36)
+Round 6: Inc, sc x4.
+Then and repeat until end of round (36)

 Round 7-12: Sc in every stitch.
 (36)

-Round 13: Dec, sc x4, repeat for the entire round (30)
+Round 13: Dec, sc x4.
+Then repeat for the entire round (30)

-Round 14: Dec, sc x3, repeat for the entire round (24)
+Round 14: Dec, sc x3.
+Then repeat for the entire round (24)

-Round 15: Dec, sc x2, repeat for the entire round (18) Stuff ball if you haven’t already yet
+Round 15: Dec, sc x2.
+Then repeat for the entire round (18) Stuff ball if you havenโ€™t already yet.

-Round 16: Dec, sc, repeat for the entire round (12)
+Round 16: Dec, sc.
+Then repeat for the entire round (12)

 Round 17: Dec, repeat for the entire round (6).